sticks-stuff/slp2mp4_docker/README.md

 # slp2mp4
-To use first install Docker, then run
+To use first install Docker, then clone this repo and run the following in the base directory
 ```
 docker compose build --no-cache
 ```